stonepros/stone/doc/stonefs/app-best-practices.rst

 Do you need a file system?
 --------------------------

-Remember that Ceph also includes an object storage interface.
+Remember that Stone also includes an object storage interface.
 If your application needs to store huge flat collections of files where you just read and write whole files at once, then you might well be better off using the :ref:`Object Gateway <object-gateway>`